Roverr/slack-handler/README.md

 # Issues

-If you would like to report an issues, you can do it at the repository of the project.
+If you would like to report any issues, you can do it at the repository of the project.
 I will try to help as soon as I can.

 Also __pull requests are welcomed.__